$63M verdict against Miami commissioner accused of political retaliation

 Attorneys for Fuller and Pinilla claimed that Carollo infringed on their free speech rights by weaponizing police and code enforcement to harass them and damage their reputations after they supported another candidate in Carollo’s city commission race in 2017.

 Carollo’s attorney said the commissioner wasn’t specifically targeting Fuller and Pinilla but working for the betterment of his district.
-Carollo is also a former two-term mayor of Miami.
+Carollo, 68, is also a former two-term mayor of Miami.